lemoney/grease/readme.md

 can be anything you can do in python.

 Out of the box GREASE is very minimal, it is but an engine.
-Similar to Django, you write your application, GREASE just serves it.
+Similar to Django, you write your application, GREASE _just serves it_.

 ## Getting the Docs